foxthefox/ioBroker.milight/README.md

 * RGBWW = full color bulb with white LED and color temperature adjustment (increase color temp means cooler coloring), ONLY in v6
 * RGB = pure color bulb without white ONLY for zone 1
 * RGBW = color bulb with white LED
-* White = pure white bulb with color temperature adjustment (increase color temp means cooler coloring)
+* White = WW/CW white bulb with color temperature adjustment (increase color temp means cooler coloring)

 The Zone0 or ZoneAll can be used to give commands to all 4 zones, the adapter is configured in v6 with base/bridge commands and in v5 with rgbw commands.